-Accounting Pronouncements Not Adopted as of March 31, 2024
+Accounting Pronouncements Not Adopted as of June 30, 2024

 ASU 2023-09: Income Taxes Topic 740 - Improvements to Income Tax Disclosures.
 This update standardizes categories for the effective tax rate reconciliation, requires disaggregation of income taxes and additional income tax-related disclosures.
 This update is required to be effective for the Company for fiscal periods beginning after December 15, 2024.
-As this accounting standard only impacts disclosures, it will not have a material impact on the Company's Consolidated Financial Statements.
+As this accounting standard is not expected to change the Company's accounting, it is not expected to have a material impact on the Company's consolidated financial statements.

 ASU 2023-07: Segment Reporting Topic 280 - Improvements to Reportable Segment Disclosures.
 This update requires expanded annual and interim disclosures for significant segment expenses that are regularly provided to the chief operating decision maker and included within each reported measure of segment profit or loss.
 This update will be effective for fiscal years beginning after December 15, 2023, and is to be applied retrospectively to all periods presented in the financial statements.
 Early adoption is permitted.
-As this accounting standard only impacts disclosures, it will not have a material impact on the Company's consolidated financial statements.
+As this accounting standard is not expected to change the Company's accounting, it is not expected to have a material impact on the Company's consolidated financial statements.